 - the licensee proposes to combine claims 1 and 2;

-- the form is submitted by the Opposition Chamber to the internal courier service without taking into account the latter proposal.
+- the form is delivered by the opposition chamber to the internal mail service without taking this last proposal into account.

 - the form is mailed by the internal mail service.

 The question then is when the internal decision-making process is finished.

 The Grand Chamber recalls that, for an oral procedure (point 2 of the reasons), the internal decision-making process occurs when it is pronounced, that is to say at the end of the oral procedure.
 Indeed, the body which rendered it can no longer return to it (except in the event of a preliminary ruling).